manoj633/Angular/Fundamentals of Component Development.md

 In Angular, components are the building blocks of the application.
 They encapsulate the data, HTML template, and logic for a part of the user interface.
-Understanding how to create and use components is fundamental to developing Angular applications.

 ### Fundamentals of Component Creation